Cookies on this website

 About Us

-The Wellcome Centre for Ethics and Humanities
+oxford Ethics and Humanities

 The changing form and scope of biomedical research, combined with broader technological and social developments, presents a major, unprecedented set of challenges to the core assumptions and practices of ethics and of the humanities as currently understood.
 Engaging successfully with such problems requires a paradigm shift and a change of scale in approaches to ethics and humanities research.